markembling/MarkEmbling.Forms.Controls/README.md

 A little Windows Forms app which demos some of the controls can be found in `MarkEmbling.Forms.Controls.ExamplesNet472`.
 It's not very comprehensive and targets .NET Framework 4.7.2 (you probably guessed that already).

+### Changes

+#### Version 2.0.0

+ - Move from targeting .NET Framework 4.5 to .NET Framework 4.7.2.
+ - Update Gauge to render correctly in a high DPI environment.

+#### Version 1.0.0

+ - Initial version of package.
+Effectively a continuation of the old `MarkEmbling.Utils.Forms` but with a slighty better name.